marfarma/aarons-no-ssl-flash-upload/readme.txt

   uploaded files, or change information about uploaded files.

-If the benefit of having the Flash uploader available outweighs these potential security risks for you, then you can use this plug-in to enable the Flash uploader.
+If the benefit of having the Flash uploader available outweighs these potential security risks for you, then you can use this plugin to enable the Flash uploader.

-Note that this plug-in override's WordPress's auth_redirect and wp_validate_auth_cookie functions, and may not work if you are using other plug-ins that override these functions.
+Note that this plugin override's WordPress's auth_redirect and wp_validate_auth_cookie functions, and may not work if you are using other plugins that override these functions.

 == Changelog ==

+= Development Version =
+* Minor updates to documentation.

 = 1.0.5 =
 * January 4, 2010
 * Updated the auth_redirect function to match changes made in WordPress 2.9.
   Now requires WordPress 2.9.
+WordPress 2.8.x users can use version 1.0.4.
 * Minor updates to documentation.

 = 1.0.4 =